 Perth’s Rechabite Hall, which recently re-opened as an entertainment venue after extensive restoration work, now includes four bars.
-The irony of this has not been lost on the media.
+The media have been quick to see the irony of this.
 In the 1920s, when the hall was built, the Independent Order of Rechabites were staunch supporters of the temperance movement.
 Members took a vow of abstinence from alcohol.
 The Rechabites’ buildings around the state were regularly used for public meetings in support of prohibition.

 In fact, I discovered recently that Western Australia has had four referendums on alcohol regulation and prohibition.
 That means the state has had as many referendums on alcohol licensing as on daylight saving.
 Who would have guessed?

 The first two plebiscites were not simple “yes or no” affairs.
 The Local Option Vote in 1911 asked voters in each electoral district to answer three questions :

 - 1: Should the number of licenses existing in the district be increased?

 - 2: Do you vote that all new Publicans’ General Licenses be held by the State?